 Working Principle of this Obstacle Avoiding Robot

 Ultrasonic sensor.
-Our robot initially goes on moving forward direction until it gets any kind of obstacle.
-During moving, every time it will check if there is any obstacle nearby by continuously sending and receiving distance-related information.
-The Trig pin will be used to send the signal and the Echo pin will be used to listen for returning signal.
+Our Robot initially moves forward until it gets any kind of Obstacle.
+During driving, every time, it will check if there is any obstacle nearby by continuously sending and receiving distance-related information.
+The Trig pin will be used to send the signal, and the Echo pin will be used to listen for returning signal.

-So, For every check, we are seeing if there is an object closer than 30 cm to our robot.
+So, we see an object closer than 30 cm to our Robot.
 The check has two possible outcomes, yes or no. Yes, meaning that there is indeed some object closer than 30 cm.
 No, meaning that there are no objects detected within 30 cm.
-If there is nothing within 30 cm the robot can simply move forward as the path is clear.
-If there is something closer than 30 cm the robot must perform obstacle avoidance maneuvers.
+If nothing is within 30 cm, the Robot can simply move forward as the path is clear.
+If there is something closer than 30 cm, the Robot must perform obstacle avoidance maneuvers.

 Another check occurs to see what direction is the best way to go.
-If left is the way to go it has to turn back to the left and then go forward.
-If the right is the way to go the robot simply moves forward as it is already facing in the right direction.
+If left is the way to go, it has to turn back to the left and go forward.
+If the right is the way to go, the Robot simply moves forward as it is already facing the right direction.

-All we have done is converting that diagram into Arduino code and that's it.
-So, easily, the obstacle avoidance code was done.
+All we have done is convert that diagram into Arduino code, and that's it.
+So, quickly, the obstacle avoidance code was done.

 Post a Comment